 - Shreveport Pirates: Created as a result of Bernie Glieberman's aborted plans to move the Ottawa Rough Riders to Shreveport (the CFL gave him an expansion team there if he sold the Riders), the team struggled to an 8-28 record in 1994 & 1995, but enjoyed strong fan support in the area, only behind Baltimore in average attendance, including over 30,000 fans in the 1994 season finale.
 Ownership remained an issue though, and a planned relocation to Norfolk, Virginia fell through, partly due to lawsuits by the city of Shreveport came out regarding defaulting on stadium debts.
 The team retained a devoted booster club of fans long after their final season.
 Notable players included quartetback Billy Joe Tolliver, kicker Bjorn Nittmo, and Hall of Fame offensive tackle Uzooma Okeke.

 - Birmingham Barracudas: AKA the Cudas.
 The Cudas started off strong in attendance; however, attendance plummeted once the high school and college football seasons started.
-Team owner Art Williams tried to convince the league to let him play on Sundays, figuring that Alabamians weren't loyal to any one NFL teamnote ; however, this backfired.
+Team owner Art Williams tried to convince the league to let him play on Sundays, figuring that Alabamians weren't loyal to any one NFL team, considering the three closest teams to Birmingham, the Atlanta Falcons, New Orleans Saints, and Tampa Bay Buccaneers, were perennial bottom of the barrel teams; however, this backfired.
 After their lone 1995 season, Williams attempted to sell the team to a group of investors who would move the team to Shreveport to replace the Pirates, but the sale fell through since the league wanted out of the States.

-- Memphis Mad Dogs: After being passed over in the 1993 NFL expansion, FedEx founder Fred Smith was awarded a CFL expansion franchise in 1995.
-The Mad Dogs' home field, the Liberty Bowl Stadium, could not fit the Canadian field at all; the stadium had to use "yards" measuring only 33 inches and the end zones were an odd pentagon shape less than 12 yards deep.
-Much like fellow Deep South city Birmingham, the Mad Dogs drew well early in the season, but attendance tanked once the high school and college seasons started.
+- Memphis Mad Dogs: After Memphis was passed over for NFL expansion in favour of Jacksonville, Florida (Jaguars) and Charlotte, North Carolina (Panthers) in 1993, FedEx founder Fred Smith was awarded a CFL expansion franchise in 1995note .
+The Mad Dogs' home field, the Liberty Bowl Stadium, could not fit the Canadian field at all due to being a completely enclosed stadium; the stadium had to use "yards" measuring only 33 inches and the end zones were an odd pentagon shape less than 12 yards deep.
+Much like fellow Deep South city Birmingham, the Mad Dogs drew well early in the season, but attendance tanked once the high school and college seasons started, and switching to Sunday games didn't help.
 Two years after the Mad Dogs' folding, Memphis finally got a long-desired NFL team... sort of.
 The Oilers (now the Tennessee Titans) relocated from Houston after the 1996 NFL season, intending to play two seasons in Memphis while what would become Nissan Stadium was built in the team's intended home of Nashville.
 Since Memphians weren't interested in supporting a team that would end up leaving in only two years, and Nashvillains likewise weren't interested in driving over 200 miles (320 km) one way to see "their" teamnote , the Oilers' stay in Memphis was cut short by one year.